19seniman/monami-lite-node/README.md

 ## MONAMI LITE NODE BY MONAD NETWORK

-An automated bot for interacting transaction with MONAMI LITE NODE
+An automated bot for interacting  with MONAMI LITE NODE

 ##  Prerequisites
 ~ Node.js (v18 or higher)

 ~ npm or yarn

-~ HELIOS TESTNET wallet with private keys

 ~ (Optional) Proxy list in proxies.txt